Takeshi Kamo: National team career

 Kamo was born in Hamamatsu on February 8, 1915.
-In 1936, when he was a Waseda University student, he was selected for tge Japan national team for the 1936 Summer Olympics in Berlin.
+In 1936, when he was a Waseda University student, he was selected for the Japan national team for the 1936 Summer Olympics in Berlin.
 He debuted against Sweden at this competition on August 4.
 Japan completed a come-from-behind victory against Sweden.
 The first victory in the Olympics for Japan and a historic victory over one of the powerhouses became later known as "Miracle of Berlin" (ベルリンの奇跡) in Japan.
 On August 7, he also played against Italy.
 He played two games for Japan in 1936.
 His younger brother Shogo Kamo was also an Olympic footballer for Japan.
 In 2016, this team was selected for the Japan Football Hall of Fame.

 On March 26, 2004, Kamo died of heart failure at Miyamae Hospital in Kawasaki at the age of 89.
 He was the last surviving member of his team from the 1936 Olympics.